Analyzing iShares MSCI Emerging Index Fund's Unusual Options Activity | Benzinga

 Analyzing iShares MSCI Emerging Index Fund's Unusual Options Activity

-On Friday, shares of iShares MSCI Emerging Index Fund (NYSE:EEM) saw unusual options activity.
-After the option alert, the stock price moved down to $51.7.
+Shares of iShares MSCI Emerging Index Fund (NYSE:EEM) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $52.54.

 - Sentiment: BULLISH